Kafr Nabudah

 Kafr Nabudah (كفر نبودة, also spelled Kafar Nabuda) is a town in northern Syria, administratively part of the Hama Governorate, located northwest of Hama.
 Nearby localities include Qalaat al-Madiq and Jamasat Udayat to the west, al-Suqaylabiyah to the southwest, al-Mughayr and Karnaz to the south, Kafr Zita to the southeast and al-Habit to the east.
 According to the Syria Central Bureau of Statistics (CBS), Kafr Nabudah had a population of 13,513 in the 2004 census, making it the largest locality in the Qalaat al-Madiq nahiyah ("subdistrict.")

 History

 In 2011, a mosaic was discovered in Kafr Nabudah dates back to the 6th century during the Byzantine era.
+By 1526, the settlement was home to 18 households and 4 bachelors, but by the end of the 16th century it had shrunk to only 6 households.

 In 1838, its inhabitants were noted as being predominantly Sunni Muslims.

-During the Syrian Civil War, the Syrian army re-controlled the town during the Northwestern Syria offensive in 2019.
+During the Syrian Civil War, the town quickly fell to Syrian opposition forces, but would be shelled repeatedly by both the regime (in 2013) and Russian (in 2015) air forces.
+The Syrian army regained control of the town during the Northwestern Syria offensive on June 2, 2019.

+On 30 November 2024, HTS rebels recaptured the city from the Syrian Army.

+As of 21 April 2025, 2,175 residents have returned to the town, which had been deserted prior to the end of the Syrian Civil War.